 While there are several different routes for gaining the summit (including some technical rock climbing routes), one of the most popular ascents is via the Beus Canyon Trail.
 Beus Canyon begins on the outskirts of the city of Ogden and climbs over 5,000 vertical feet over the course of 7.3 miles (one-way) to reach the summit of Mount Ogden.

-This long climb is strenuous and will challenge even the most fit of trail runners, but it remains relatively non-technical.
+This long climb is strenuous and will challenge even the most fit of hikers, but it remains relatively non-technical.

-All things considered, it’s just a run on a trail—albeit a long and steep trail.
-One of the primary challenges is carrying enough water to complete this challenging 14.7-mile run.
+All things considered, it’s just a hike on a trail—albeit a long and steep trail.
+One of the primary challenges is carrying enough water to complete this challenging 14.7-mile hike.